jupier/powerful-pr-comment/README.md

 [![CodeQL](https://github.com/jupier/powerful-pr-comment/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/jupier/powerful-pr-comment/actions/workflows/codeql-analysis.yml)
 [![Coverage](./badges/coverage.svg)](./badges/coverage.svg)

+## Summary

-Powerful Pull Request Comment is a Github Action that allows you to easily create/update pull request comments.
+Powerful Pull Request Comment is
+[a Github Action](https://github.com/features/actions) that allows you to easily create/update pull request comments.
 It provides useful features such as:

-- creating sticky comments: a comment that is created only the first time and then then updated for the next runs
+- **creating sticky comments**: a comment that is created only the first time and then then updated for the next runs
-- comments with updatable sections
+- **comments with updatable sections**
 - ... more to come

 ## Usage